loganmc10/hypershift-helm/README.md

 ## Ingress
 This Helm chart utilizes MetalLB (layer 2) on the **hosted** cluster for the Ingress.
 This means that the IP address you choose for the Hosted Cluster Ingress needs to be in the same subnet as the hosted cluster workers.
 # Configuration
 The Values file for the Helm chart is an OpenShift [Install Config](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#additional-resources_config) with an extra `hypershift` section.
 See [the example](install-config-example.yaml).
-Hosted Control Plane (Hypershift) clusters do not have any control plane nodes, therefore only worker nodes should be specified in the Install Config.
+Hosted Control Plane (HyperShift) clusters do not have any control plane nodes, therefore only worker nodes should be specified in the Install Config.
 # Example
 Example ArgoCD application:
 ```